BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 a.
 The Customer's "Net Deposit" is shown on the main Cashier page.
-This represents lifetime Withdrawals minus lifetime deposits.
+This represents lifetime Withdrawals minus lifetime Deposits.

 ## RTS 2 - Displaying Transactions